 As mentioned above, your grass needs sunlight to thrive.
 If you speculate that your lawn might be receiving too much sun, keep a concentrated eye on these common signs of overexposure:

 You can correct these lawn issues with proper lawn care techniques and high-quality products like liquid grass fertilizer.
-If your grass has been overexposed to too much sunshine and burned beyond repair, planting new grass seed might be your only option.
+If your grass has been overexposed to sunshine and burned beyond repair, planting new grass seed might be your only option.
 We will dive into the details surrounding proper grass seed care later on.
-First, let's learn about cool-season grasses that thrive in shaded areas and how to provide the best shaded grass care.
+First, let's learn about cool-season grasses that thrive in shaded areas.

 If you live in the northern half of the U.S., chances are you have a cool-season, shade-friendly grass.
 Cool-season grasses are ideal for areas with cooler temperatures around 60-75 degrees.
 Some common cool-season grasses include fine fescue, Kentucky bluegrass, ryegrass, and creeping bentgrass.
-These grasses are shade-tolerant, so if you are looking to plant new grass that will withstand the colder months and still live in warm seasons, cooler-season grass is the way to go.
+These grasses are shade-tolerant, so if you are looking to plant new grass that will withstand the colder months and still live during the heat of the summer, cool-season grasses are the way to go.
 Growing healthy, thriving grass that does well in the shade can seem like a challenge, but it doesn't have to be with the knowledge and know-how of proper shaded grass care.
 With the right products and care, you can be successful.

-Cool-season grass is less tolerant to full sunshine, so it's essential to understand proper shaded grass care.
-Shaded grass care doesn't mean that your grass is low maintenance; you will still need to pay attention to your lawn's health and condition.
-Cool-season grasses are usually scorched by the sun with too much exposure, but with the right preventative measures, you can avoid lawn burns.
+Cool-season grass is less tolerant to full sunshine and can become scorched by the sun with too much exposure.
+But, with the right preventative measures, you can avoid lawn burns.
 Consider adding these lawn care techniques into your shaded grass care routine:

 Proper shaded grass care also involves a limited amount of sun exposure, typically four to six hours for cool-season grass.
 By becoming more knowledgeable about your grass type and species, you reduce the risk of wasting your own time and risking damage to your lawn with improper grass care.
 When it comes to shaded grass care, taking extra precautions will pay off once you see your grass healthy and thriving.